What is sexual violence?

 When can someone not consent?

-A lack of consent means that you did not want or choose to take part in a sexual act or acts.
-It can also mean that at the time it took place you did not have the freedom or capacity to make a proper choice.
+A lack of consent in the context of sexual violence means that you did not want or choose to be involved in a sexual act.
+It can also mean that at the time it took place you did not have the freedom or capacity to make a choice.

-Things that might stop you from being able to make a choice to consent are:
+Things that might stop you from having the capacity to make a choice to consent are:

 • Being drunk or under the influence of drugs